arrow913/soundfinder/README.md

 Here is a link to the deployed project: [https://arrow913.github.io/prodject/]

 ## APIs used include:
-1) Taste Dive for discovering artists, movies, TV Shows
+1) Taste Dive for discovering artists, movies, and TV Shows
 2) YouTube for video integration
 3) Bandsintown for live event dates and info